Healthcare

 Feature breakdown with screenshots and mockups

-The feature breakdown for doctor appointment app clone is organized around the core workflow: the core workflow connects customer, provider/staff, internal operator, partner, support, and admin through role-based onboarding, records, approvals, requests, transactions, notifications, reporting, compliance controls, and lifecycle support; each state is mapped into mobile screens, web portals, APIs, notifications, analytics events, and admin actions before engineering starts.
+The feature breakdown for doctor appointment app clone is organized around the core workflow: patient searches doctor and books a slot, intake/payment is completed, doctor reviews context and conducts appointment, follow-up records are shared, and clinic/admin teams manage billing and support.
 During discovery, these features become annotated wireframes, clickable mockups, acceptance criteria, empty states, error states, permission rules, event tracking, and QA cases.

-Core features include Doctor Appointment App Clone workflow architecture, Role-specific interfaces, Admin and workflow control, Payments, data, and communication.
+Core features include Doctor discovery and profile system, Appointment and intake workflow, Telehealth and record handoff, Provider schedule and billing dashboard.
 These are not decorative cards.
 Each feature affects the database, APIs, roles, notifications, admin views, support policies, analytics, and future roadmap.
 That is why we scope feature behavior before writing production code.

 Architecture and tech stack diagram